Access Sentinel2 data from CDSE

 There are two data stores available for the CDSE STAC API:

-: Allows you to open multiple STAC items and assemble them into a 3D spatiotemporal data cube.stac-cdse
+stac-cdse-ardc: Allows you to open multiple STAC items and assemble them into a 3D spatiotemporal data cube.stac-cdse: Enables you to open individual STAC items.

 Data store to access spatiotemporal analysis-ready data cubes¶

-store.
+In the following, we will first demonstrate how to use the stac-cdse-ardc store.
 To view the parameters to initialize the data store instance, execute the following cell.

 Note:

-Access requires your S3key
+Access requires your S3keyandsecret.

 %%time